- Windows File Systems

 It is impossible to defragment any of the three files above using normal Windows compression tools, you need a third party tool which works at boot time

 Directories can also become fragmented; adding to the time it takes to access files.
 Windows 2000 directories on an NTFS disk can be defragmented while the operating system is running.
 However, FAT directories can only be defragmented at boot time.

 Microsoft provided a system defragmenter tool from Windows 2000 onwards.
 It is based on the Diskeeper product described below.
 It has two functions, an analyze function to determine if a disk needs defragging, and the defragmentation function itself.
-To run a defrag -
+Windows 7 and 8 will run a scheduled weekly defrag automatically so there is no need to run one yourself.
+To run a defrag manually -